Why would my manager refer me to Occupational Health Services?

-At your appointment the OHA or OHP will go through the referral form with you to ensure you understand the reasons for the referral and consent to the consultation taking place.
+At your appointment the Occupational Health Practitioner will go through the referral form with you to ensure you understand the reasons for the referral and consent to the consultation taking place.
 These consultations usually take 45-60 minutes.

-The OHA or OHP will need to gather sufficient medical information from you to enable them to write an accurate, objective and useful opinion in regards to the reason for the referral and the questions that have been indicated to be answered on your referral form.
-This assessment will also give you an opportunity to talk, in confidence, about any concerns you might have regarding your health at work, with an experienced Occupational Health professional.
+The Occupational Health Practitioner will need to gather sufficient medical information from you to enable them to write an accurate, objective and useful opinion in regards to the reason for the referral and the questions that have been indicated to be answered on your referral form.
+This assessment will also give you an opportunity to talk, in confidence, about any concerns you might have regarding your health at work, with an experienced Occupational Health Practitioner.

-At the end of your consultation the OHA or OHP will summarise the information gathered and give you a verbal outline of the report they will generate to your referring manager(s).
+At the end of your consultation the Occupational Health Practitioner will summarise the information gathered and give you a verbal outline of the report they will generate to your referring manager.

 What can I expect from my Occupational Health Services report?